 Show Your Credentials

 Don’t be afraid to brag (a little) about your credentials.
 Include your degrees, accomplishments, awards and other relevant information in your bio and on your about page.
 You don’t have to embellish like a resume.
 Just make sure people know just how much of an expert you are.

 Backlinks to your website from other reputable websites provide a direct boost to your ranking, but also help to establish your overall credibility.
 Remember to follow best practices for backlink building and avoid any black hat tactics to get spammy backlinks, which will only sabotage your dental website SEO in the long run.

-Even if you don’t get direct links from outside sources, you still benefit anytime you or your practice are mentioned by someone else with a good reputation (especially influencers).
+Even if you don’t get direct links from outside sources, your dental website marketing still benefits anytime you or your practice are mentioned by someone else with a good reputation (especially influencers).
 Google’s Quality Raters are instructed to look for “reviews, references, recommendations by experts, news articles, and other credible information created/written by individuals about the website.”

 As mentioned above, reviews are valuable for building your authoritativeness and trustworthiness.
 There are no particular review sites that carry more weight than others, but as you might assume, getting good reviews on Google sure wouldn’t hurt.

 YMYL websites should make sure contact information is easy to find.
 Most dental sites will naturally do this anyway (if they want patients to find them), but from a dental SEO marketing perspective you should also make sure your NAP (name, address, phone) information is consistent across all pages and external sites where it appears.